cactode/cactode.github.io/_posts/2018-12-15-chocolateprinter.md

 ![](/img/projects/chocolateprinter/6.gif)

-I thought my most interesting print was an attempt at gyroid infill - it turned out suprisingly well!
+I thought my most interesting print was an attempt at gyroid infill - it turned out surprisingly well!

 All in all, I probably increased my blood sugar by a few hundred percentage points over the course of this project.